Pumpapa/minimalmagic/content/_index.md

 tags: ["info"]
 ---

-This site offers a repository of (scientific) work, fiction and more.
+This site offers a repository of my (scientific) work, fiction and more.
 A recurring theme is Minimal Magic -- *Ex Principiis Omnia*.

 Main titles:
 * TRS: Term Rewriting Systems -- a published rigorous definition and implementation of Term Rewriting Systems